 The goal of Lobby Days is to encourage the development of solar-friendly legislation.
 It is imperative to educate members of Congress and their staff about solar’s role in the Our energy future.
 How solar effects the economy and employment.
 What kind of trade issues are facing solar, plus tax issues and other concerns.
 This important work directly impacts the solar industry and homeowners right when going solar.

 The impact of federal laws and policies on solar energy

 Federal tax credit: The most visible federal law that impacts home solar is the Federal Tax Credit for Solar Power.
-Currently, the tax credit stands at 30% of the cost of solar installation.
-But a phase-out begins at the end of this year.
-To be eligible to receive the full 30% tax credit, a consumermust have theirsolar installed and have Permission-To-Operate by the end of the year.
+Currently, the tax credit stands at 26% of the cost of solar installation.
+But the credit is being phased out.
+To be eligible to receive the full 26% tax credit, a consumer must have begun their solar installation by the end of the year.

 You should contact a qualified tax expert and consult with them.
 Neither Freedom Forever’s family of independent authorized dealers nor Freedom Forever itself can give you tax advice.
 A qualified tax professional will understand your situation and be able to give you the most relevant advice.

 Interest rates: Federal reserve interest policy affects solar because it is a driver of the interest rates that banks and other lending institutions charge for interest.
 If rates go up, then the cost of borrowing money goes up.
 Should interest rates go up, lobbying Congress is one way to find financial alternatives that could help reduce the impact of rising rates on solar energy.